ianfajardo/tryorthokeys/posts/best-keyboard-stabilizers.md

 <img class="img-fluid small-img my-2" src="/kbd-fans-kyboox-stabilizers.jpg" alt="Best Keyboard Stabilizers for your Mechanical Keyboard" />
 </a>

-If you're looking for a great starter set, these KBDFand Dyboox Screw-in Stabs are perfect.
+If you're looking for a great starter set, these KBDFans Dyboox Screw-in Stabs are perfect.
 These are the same ones used with many of KBDFans' pre-built keyboards and come in a couple different colors for those that want to personalize their stabilizers.
 They offer the ability to use as mount or screw-in for those that want the options.
 We highly recommend using a keyboard PCB that supports screw-in it's the best at reducing vibration.
 The great thing about KBDFans is that they sometimes offer some extra services to save you some time on your purchase.
 They to clip and lube your stabiliers for an extra $2 and those tasks greatly reduce rattle and make your stabilizers way beter.

 Features: